DepressionSeasonal affective disorder

-- The patient should describe problems briefly but specifically over the phone to any prospective therapist to get a sense of whether he or she will suit the patient's needs.
+- People should describe problems briefly but specifically over the phone to any prospective therapist to get a sense of whether they will suit their needs.

-- Patients should not be shy about considering a change in their therapist if they lack confidence in their current one.
+- People should not be shy about considering a change in their therapist if they lack confidence in their current one.

 Treating Depression During and After Pregnancy

-Up to a quarter of women experience depressive symptoms during pregnancy, and some women develop full-blown postpartum depression following delivery.
+Up to one-quarter of women experience depressive symptoms during pregnancy, and some women develop full-blown postpartum depression following delivery.
 Although a mother's depression during and after pregnancy can have serious effects on her child, researchers are still trying to determine the best methods for preventing and treating pregnancy-related depression.

 The use of antidepressants during pregnancy is controversial, especially for women with major depression who regularly take antidepressant medication.
 Most doctors advise women to avoid, if possible, any medications during pregnancy and nursing.
 But women with depression who stop taking antidepressants during pregnancy may be likely to have a relapse of depression, which can have negative consequences for prenatal care and subsequent mother-child bonding.
 The risks for negative outcomes are highest when depression occurs during the late second or early third trimester.
 Depression during pregnancy may also increase the risk of developing postpartum depression.